SimenFjellstad/mill-logger/readme.md

 ## Output

 The script will write data to a new CSV file called `document.csv` in the project directory.
+The CSV is written with the following format: `[UNIX TIME, Outside Temp, [Rooms]]`
+Every room consists of three columns: `[RoomName, MeasuredTemperature, TargetTemperature]`
-The CSV is written with the following format: [UNIX TIME, Outside Temp] Example data with a polling rate of 2 minutes and weather updates every 4 minutes:
+Example data with a polling rate of 2 minutes and weather updates every 4 minutes:

 ```